abs87438/uga-mist-group2-project2/README.md

 ![Crash Count by Vehicle Type](CrashCountByVehicle.png)

+This bar chart shows how many crashes in New York City involve each type of vehicle.
+Sedans and SUVs/Station Wagons stand out immediately, with each category involved in close to 700,000 crashes, which is by far the highest of any group.
+Passenger vehicles also represent a large portion of total collisions, which makes sense given how common they are on NYC roadways.

+Meanwhile, vehicle types like buses, box trucks, vans, and pick-up trucks appear in far fewer crashes, largely because there are fewer of them compared to personal vehicles.
+Taxis fall somewhere in the middle, which aligns with their heavy concentration in areas like Manhattan but relatively lower presence in the outer boroughs.

+Overall, this chart highlights that the majority of crashes involve everyday personal vehicles.
+That means improving driver behavior, redesigning roads for safety, and focusing on common driving patterns could have the biggest impact on reducing collisions across the city.

 ![Crash Count Over Time by Vehicle Type](CrashCountByVehicleOverTime.png)

 This graph shows how the number of crashes involving different vehicle types has changed across the years in New York City.
 Each panel represents a specific vehicle category (Passenger Vehicles, Pick-up Trucks, Sedans, SUVs/Station Wagons, and Taxis), allowing the trends for each type to be compared separately.